 In an effort to reduce circuit overloading, potential fire hazards, and insurance obligations, the types of electrical appliances allowed are limited to UL approved equipment.
 The items not allowed to be used in the rooms include, but are not limited to, crockpots, electric blankets, electric skillets, halogen lamps, hot plates, grills (including propane tanks), multiple outlet converters, rice cookers, space heaters, toasters, window air condition units, and anything that is not UL approved.
 Refrigerators (5 cubic feet or less) and microwaves (900 watt or less) are allowed.

 Small kitchen appliances are allowed in the kitchens of University Village.

 CANDLES OR INCENSE

 Open flames are prohibited in the residence halls.
-Specifically, the use of candles, incense, or burning sage is not allowed.
+Specifically, the use of candles or incense is not allowed.
 Wax warmers are also prohibited.

 For environmental, health, and safety reasons, cooking is not permitted in the residence hall rooms.
 Residential students may cook responsibly in the residence hall kitchens and UV kitchens and are responsible for cleaning after they finish.

 While personalization of rooms is encouraged, the following guidelines must be followed as residents are accountable for any damage to University furnishings or equipment.
 University furniture or furnishings may not be removed from rooms.
 University furniture in lobbies, common areas, or other residential rooms may not be placed into rooms.
 Beds are not to be elevated by use of cinder blocks or any other material that is not specifically designed for such purpose.